mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 143 - Data Clumps/readme.md

 # Conclusion

-Group behavior in the right place and hid the primitive data.
+Group behavior in the right place and hide the primitive data.

 # Relations